-What is AOI ?
+What is AOI?

 AOI, which stands for Automated Optical Inspection, is a technology that relies on machine vision for precise recognition and inspection tasks.
 It serves as a valuable tool to address and overcome the limitations of human optical inspection.
 The main functions of AOI include defect detection, dimension measurement, and alignment.
+AOI finds applications in various industries, including high-tech, semiconductors, pharmaceuticals, and food and beverage.
+Notably, AOI plays a significant role in industrial automation, with the PCB and panel display industries being the most common areas of application.

+AOI systems consist of several key components, including cameras, lenses, mechanisms, PLC (Programmable Logic Controller), light sources, and industrial computers.
 These systems rely on machine vision technology, combining optics, electrical control, mechanisms, and inspection software to carry out detection operations.
 By configuring the light source and utilizing computer vision processing techniques, AOI systems highlight image features and perform precise positioning and inspection tasks.
 This enables efficient screening of defects, contaminants, and abnormalities in finished and semi-finished products along production lines.

-Applications of AOI
+Industries and Applications of AOI Technology

 AOI is widely used in the manufacturing industry for inspecting deformities, damage, missing parts, dirt, and scratches, as well as for code reading, alignment, precise measurement, and print inspection.
 Industries such as automotive, semiconductors, electronics, and textiles benefit from AOI technology.

 The demand for improved yield in the manufacturing industry has increased due to the potential impact of defects on product functionality.
 Traditional production lines relying on manual defect detection methods are no longer able to meet the requirements for comprehensive inspection and production efficiency.
-Consequently, the adoption of AOI systems has become the mainstream approach for defect recognition in industrial processes.
+Consequently, the adoption of AOI systems has become the mainstream approach for defect detection in industrial processes.

 AOI systems are characterized by several important specifications: